 - Then, click on the Colors drop-down menu.
 And, choose your desired color.

 - Now, suppose, we want to see the cost of each bubble.
 For this, click on the Chart Elements which is the plus (+) sign, and the sign will be visible after clicking on the chart.

-Read More: How to Color Excel Bubble Chart Based on Value (2 Easy Methods)
+Read More: How to Create Bubble Chart in Excel

 Final Output of 3D Bubble Chart